-In July 2021 the Foundation entered into a lease agreement for office space.
+In July 2021, the Foundation entered into a lease agreement for office space.
 The lease is for a period of 36 months and allows a renewal option for an additional two years.
-The monthly payment is \$4,000 with increases of 3% per annum.
+The monthly payment is \$4,000 with per annum increases of the greater of 3% or the increase in CPI.

 The Foundation has a single lease agreement for three copiers.
-The lease expires in July 2024, and includes monthly payments of \$720.
+The lease expires in July 2024 and includes monthly payments of \$720.